Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: Monopoles

 \subsection{The creation of monopoles and anti-monopoles}

-We generate the normal configurations and the configurations with an additional monopole and an anti-monopole of the quenched SU(3) using the standard techniques of the heat-bath and overrelaxation methods.
+We generate the normal gauge field configurations and the configurations with an additional monopole and an anti-monopole in the quenched approximation of QCD using the standard techniques of the heat bath algorithm and the over-relaxation method.
 In this study, a pair of monopoles and anti-monopoles is added by applying the monopole creation operator to the vacuum of the quenched SU(3) by using the same technique as in our previous study~\cite{DiGH3}.

 The additional monopole and anti-monopole are three-dimensional objects.
 The additional monopole has a positive integer charge from 0 to 5, and the additional anti-monopole has a negative integer charge from 0 to -5.
 The total magnetic charges of the additional monopoles and anti-monopoles are added to the vacuum to be zero.
 The magnetic charges are varied to increase the numbers of monopoles and anti-monopoles in the vacuum.
 Hereafter, the magnetic charge $m_{c}$ indicates that both the magnetic charge $m_{c}$ of the monopole and the magnetic charge $-m_{c}$ of the anti-monopole are added.